Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Background

 \subsubsection{Nystr\"om preconditioning}

-Techniques from randomized numerical linear algebra allow near-optimal low-rank approximations to $\vec{A}$ to be computed very efficiently \cite{halko_martinsson_tropp_11,tropp_webber_23}.
-Intuitively, we might hope that the corresponding preconditioner works nearly as well as spectral deflation.
+Techniques from randomized numerical linear algebra allow near-optimal low-rank approximations to $\vec{A}$ to be computed very efficiently \cite{halko_martinsson_tropp_11,tropp_webber_23}, so we might hope that the corresponding preconditioner works nearly as well as spectral deflation, while being much cheaper to compute.

 In particular, it's reasonable to take $\vec{U}\vec{D}\vec{U}^\T$ as the eigendecomposition of the randomized block-Krylov Nystr\"om approximation, \emph{mathematically} defined as

 where $\vec{K}_s := [\vec{\Omega}~\vec{A}\vec{\Omega}~\cdots~\vec{A}^{s-1}\vec{\Omega}] \in \mathbb{R}^{d\times(s\ell)}$ and $\vec{\Omega}\in\mathbb{R}^{d\times \ell}$ is a matrix of independent standard normal random variables.\footnote{In this paper, we only consider Nystr\"om preconditioning where $\vec{\Omega}$ is a Gaussian matrix.
 Variants of Nystr\"om approximation based on subsampling rows/columns of $\vec{A}$ are effective in some settings (e.g. Kernel Ridge Regression); see \cite[\S2.2.3]{frangella_tropp_udell_23} for a discussion.} This variant of the Nystr\"om approximation is among the most powerful randomized low-rank approximation algorithms, and can be implemented using $s$ matrix-loads.
 Note, however, that the algorithm should not be implemented as written in \cref{eqn:nystromBKI_def}.
 In particular, one should avoid using a monomial basis $\vec{K}_s$ and carefully structure the interactions with $\vec{A}$ to avoid unnecessary costs; see e.g. \cite{tropp_webber_23} for pseudocode.